 Docomomo US Highlights Marble Garden Restoration with National Award

-Jury Gives "Citation for Art Preservation” to Herbert Bayer Sculpture
+Jury Gives "Citation for Art Preservation” to Herbert Bayer Sculpture.

 Aspen-based Design Workshop, Inc. and the Aspen Institute are proud to announce that the iconic sculpture, Marble Garden, designed by Herbert Bayer on the campus of the Aspen Institute has received an award for its restoration from the Modernism in America Awards Jury and Docomomo US.
 In bestowing the award, the jury noted that the unique nature of this land-art project warranted a special category.
 As such, it will be given a “Citation for Art Preservation” at an awards ceremony in Los Angeles, to be held in November at the Design Within Reach Showroom in West Hollywood.